Ceremony Held on Courthouse Steps

 Following several introductions, Allen turned the program over to Charlana Kelly for a word of prayer.
 Once she concluded, County Judge Jim Lovell read a proclamation declaring April as Child Abuse Prevention Month in Houston County.

-After a few more speakers and following the benediction given by Houston County Sheriff Randy Hargrove, a balloon release was held to commemorate the victims of child abuse.
+After a few more speakers, a flag was raised and a balloon release was held to commemorate the victims of child abuse.